 8 Tips to Avoid Procrastination

-Holding yourself accountable for completing your assignments on time, studying for tests and getting good grades is another tip to avoid procrastination.
+Holding yourself accountable for completing your assignments on time, studying for tests and getting good grades is not only an important survival skill for college, it's another tip to avoid procrastination.
 While it is easy to find reasons not to study and take unnecessary or extra-long breaks, catch yourself before this happens.
 Remember that you are responsible for the assignments you complete or don’t complete, the tests you ace or don’t do so well on, and your grades.
 If you need help in holding yourself accountable, tell a friend or family member and ask them to check up on your goals, deadlines, and accomplishments.

 It’s okay to put things off from time to time, but it’s important to note that long-term procrastination could potentially have a negative effect on your health and body.
 Even if you’ve been procrastinating without consequence since high school, it’s time to overcome the negative habit that could affect your sleep schedule and work quality.
 Your work and other responsibilities don’t go away over time, so put away your phone and stop web-surfing.
 Go forth and use these tips for how to avoid procrastination now (not later).